Analyze SAM metrics in Performance Analysis dashboards with PerfStack

 Click My Dashboards > Home > Performance Analysis.

-This opens the PerfStack dashboard where you can build charts and graphs using metrics pulled from monitored applications and servers in the Metric Palette.
+The PerfStack dashboard opens, where you can build charts and graphs using metrics pulled from monitored applications and servers in the Metric Palette.
 Each chart can hold multiple metrics to directly correlate data.

 In the New Analysis Project, click Add Entities.